Feature aware covariance estimation, with application to mixtures of chemical exposures: Simulation Study

 \subsection{Matrix-variate Data Simulation Study}

-In this subsection, we demonstrate the performance of the CMR model when the true covariance has a separable form.
-Specifically, the population covariance matrix $\Sigmabf_{kron}$ is the Kronecker product of a correlation matrix with correlation 0.9 and a correlation matrix with correlation 0.6.
-We compare the CMR model with CUSP, SIS, and the MLE under a separable normal sampling model \citep[Kron]{Dutilleul1999}.
+In this subsection, we demonstrate the performance of the FACE model when the true covariance has a separable form.
+Specifically, the population covariance matrix $\Sigmabf_{kron}$ is the Kronecker product of a $p_1$ dimensional correlation matrix with correlation 0.9 and a $p_2$ dimensional correlation matrix with correlation 0.6. \red{As before, we examine three dimensions, $(p_1,p_2)=(2,4)$ such that $p=8$, $(p_1,p_2)=(3,5)$ such that $p=15$, and $(p_1,p_2)=(10,5)$ such that $p=50$.} We compare the FACE model with CUSP, SIS, and the MLE under a separable normal sampling model \citep[Kron]{Dutilleul1999}.
 The Kron estimate is obtained under a correctly specified parametric model and can be thought of as an oracle procedure for this regime and, as such, is expected to outperform the other methods.

 The simulation results for the regime $\Sigmabf_{kron}$ are reported in Figure \ref{sim_output_kron}.
 As expected, the separable MLE corresponds to the smallest loss in every permutation of dimension and sample size considered.
-Overall, the MR.D estimator performs well as the second-best option, outperforming the CUSP and SIS estimators in all the settings considered.
-For the small dimension setting ($p=8$), both the intercept and design matrix meta covariate CMR models outperform the competitor factor models CUSP and SIS.
-In larger dimensions, $p=15,50$, the CMR model using row and column identifying meta covariates performs second best in every sample size setting considered, and, in the high dimension regime, there is a notably wide margin between the MR.D loss and the next-best-performing method.
-In total, the results of this section indicate that the proposed CMR approach can adapt to separable structures while being flexible enough to also perform well when the separable assumption is violated.
+Overall, the FACE.D estimator performs well as the second-best option, outperforming the CUSP and SIS estimators in all the settings considered.
+For the small dimension setting ($p=8$), both the intercept and design matrix \red{outcome feature} FACE models outperform the competitor factor models CUSP and SIS.
+In larger dimensions, $p=15,50$, the FACE model using row and column identifying \red{outcome features} performs second best in every sample size setting considered, and, in the high dimension regime, there is a notably wide margin between the FACE.D loss and the next-best-performing method.
+In total, the results of this section indicate that the proposed FACE approach can adapt to separable structures while being flexible enough to also perform well when the separable assumption is violated.